-LASIK is the safe and effective treatment for correcting common vision problems such as nearsightedness, farsightedness and astigmatism.
+LASIK is a safe and effective treatment for correcting common vision problems such as nearsightedness, farsightedness, and astigmatism.

 LASIK can eliminate the need to rely on glasses and contact lenses by permanently restoring your vision.